mediacloud/backend/doc/topic_mining.markdown

 collection date / time if there is no publish date in the RSS feed.
 These dates are often not accurate to the hour but are almost always accurate to the day.

-For spidered stories, we have no RSS date, so we have guess the date using just the html of the story.
+For spidered stories, we have no RSS date, so we have guess the date using just the HTML of the story.
 There is no single format for including structured data about dates in html.
 There are several different xml tags that various different publishers use, many of which may indicate the date of either the whole story or of some element related to the story (a comment, another story, the whole media source, etc).